nicksstapleton/blog/_posts/2023-01-19-logos-buyers-guide.md

 ## Take Advantage of Sales

-Logos runs special sales throughout the year.
-I use the “Add to Wish List” button liberally on the Logos website to add resources to my wish list.
-Logos will sometimes email you whenever they have a special discount on your wish list items.
-You can also [sign up for my newsletter](https://nickstapleton.ck.page) and I'll keep you posted on special sales.
+Many of the resources I consider must-have are included in the base packages I listed above, but there are other great resources you should consider grabbing, especially when they are on sale. **See [my list of recommended resources](https://partner.logosbible.com/click.track?CID=453900&AFID=467957&nonencodedurl=https://www.logos.com/nickstapleton).**

-Many of the resources I consider must-have are included in the base packages I listed above, but there are other great resources I suggest purchasing whenever you can get them on sale.
-Here is [my list of recommended resources](https://partner.logosbible.com/click.track?CID=453900&AFID=467957&nonencodedurl=https://www.logos.com/nickstapleton).
+Logos runs a variety sales throughout the year.
+If you [sign up for my newsletter](https://nickstapleton.ck.page), I'll keep you posted on these special sales, especially when they apply to some of my favorite key resources.

 [![](/assets/images/IMG_0901.jpeg)](https://partner.logosbible.com/click.track?CID=453900&AFID=467957&nonencodedurl=https://www.logos.com/nickstapleton)